[Originally published on Hoopsworld, 23rd September 2013.]

 Mo Williams – Portland Trail Blazers

-Long maligned for being little more than a shooter, William’s pull-up jumpshot is nonetheless an elite transition weapon.
+Long maligned for being little more than a shooter, William’s pull-up jump shot is nonetheless an elite transition weapon.
 He is not the half-court point guard he has been pressed into pretending to be in recent years, but in Portland, he will no longer have to pretend to be one.
 Instead, he will come in, score, and be suitably careful with the ball without being a halfcourt creator.
 He will do this like a prime Leandro Barbosa for only $2.67 million, an amount probably around half of what he could justify earning.
 And while his presence may somewhat block the available time for the similar C.J.
 McCollum, it need not stay that way.
 Being signed to this good of a price makes Williams a highly tradeable commodity, too.

 Beno Udrih – New York Knicks

 Udrih has long been a Collison-like caliber of player, a mediocre starter you need to upgrade or a quality backup salvaging your season, whose reputation would be a lot higher had he not spent the past six seasons outside of the playoffs.
 He is now the wrong side of 30, but now that he’s off the big contract, he represents a steal.
 Udrih signed for one season at the minimum salary a mere few months after averaging 10.2 points and 6.1 assists per game for Orlando.
 He serves as the thoroughly unspectacular yet ultimately polished player who silently and consistently makes his team better, commodities every team needs but not every team has.
-Udrih can run the pick and roll, shoot with range, and manipulate a defense to find open shooters – put simply, offenses are better when he runs them.
+Udrih can run the pick-and-roll, shoot with range, and manipulate a defence to find open shooters – put simply, offences are better when he runs them.
 And he’s also not as bad defensively as his reputation suggests.